mellowmorgan/timothee-chalamet-api/README.md

 * _Rails_
 * _ActiveRecord_
 * _Postman_
+* _Heroku_

 ## Description

 This API uses a database with tables for quotes and pictures of famous beautiful actor Timothee Chalamet It has full CRUD functionality.
 All users can post, update, delete, and retrieve the endpoints of the API.

+Hosted on Heroku at https://timothee-chalamet-api.herokuapp.com/.
+The front end to this app is built with React, the repo can be found [here](https://github.com/mellowmorgan/react-chalamet-frontend).
+And hosted [here](https://chalamet-api.netlify.app/) with Netlify.

 ## System Requirements